 As a result of IS’s violence, minority communities that helped to shape Iraq’s rich, diverse history and culture now face exile and extinction in their homeland.
 As one man told us, “We have no future.
 Our generation is gone.”

 There were glimpses of light and resilience, as well, amid the terror and desperation.
 Two girls playfully recited a children’s song; another group of children pretended to be a bus.
 Stores and other services had sprung up in the camps to provide a semblance of normalcy.
 People generously invited us into their makeshift homes to share their experiences and food.
 One Christian woman told a terrifying story of being captured with her husband by IS fighters, of resolutely refusing to convert to Islam, and of later being released.

 Our visit to northern Iraq demonstrated the damage done by terrorist groups such as IS and the great difficulty that targeted civilians face in defending against an assault—especially when government protection fails them.
-In addition to experiencing death and kidnapping, the minorities of northern Iraq have suffered from the deliberate destruction of their communities and culture and are struggling to rebuild lives uprooted by terror.
+In addition to experiencing death and kidnapping, the minorities of northern Iraq suffered from the deliberate destruction of their communities and culture and still are struggling to rebuild lives uprooted by terror.